 During the RFP response process, customers will allow you to ask questions about the RFP over email, telephone, or during a bidder’s conference.
-Be sure to read the requirements on inquiries because most RFPs require a specific format and schedule for Q&A to maintain organization and fairness.
+Be sure to review Q&A requirements because most RFPs require a specific format and schedule for asking questions to maintain fairness.

-If you need clarity on anything in the RFP, never hesitate to ask.
+If you need clarity on anything in the RFP, never hesitate to ask or perform a search in your proposal management software.
 Designate a single point-of-contact, preferably the account or sales manager to ask or send questions on behalf of your company.

 Responding to an RFP is a long and tedious task.
 Here are recommendations for responding to an RFP:

 Download this cheat sheet that shows you the process of proposal writing process faster.